 • not share the work with anyone outside the group,

-• to not keep or reuse the work in any way.
+• to not keep or reuse the work in any way, and

 • to protect the identity of members publishing under a pseudonym.

 Other online presences

 The group owns and maintains a blog at Write Free or Die.
 This blog is open to the public for reading & commenting.
 Membership in Write Free or Die is required to post or edit content.
 Contact the Organizer or Co-Organizer for more information about the blog.

 Meeting location, time, and frequency

 Meetings are scheduled on Wednesdays, from 7:00 to 9:00 pm at the Marion Gerrish Community Center, 39 West Broadway (NH102) in Derry, New Hampshire.

 • Flash Fiction Workshops are held on the First Wednesday of each month.

 • Review/Critique meetings are held the 2nd and 4th Wednesday.

 • Third Wednesday Meetups are a “Free-For-All” covering topics to do with writing and literature or culture in general, scheduled ad hoc as the Meetup Host sees fit.

 • In months containing a Fifth Wednesday, we may meet on it if there’s interest in a particular topic.

 • Active members are expected to attend most meetings.
 (Attending Flash meetings only, or Review/Critique meetings only is acceptable).

 • Active members are expected to review all submissions and submit their own work regularly.

 • Copy must be submitted in PDF format.
 Most word processing programs can save in or export to PDF format, or you can seek help from many other members.

 • Copy should be provided in a minimum of 10 point (12 is better, we have a number of presbyopes), standard text font such as Times New Roman.